Things To Do

 St. Lawrence Park

-St. Lawrence Park is located on the western outskirts of the City of Brockville on King St. West/County Road #2 overlooking the St. Lawrence River.
+St. Lawrence Park is located on the western outskirts of the City of Brockville on King Street West overlooking the St. Lawrence River.
 Its waterfront location makes it a scenic and relaxing place to camp, picnic, spend time at the beach or just enjoy the colourful watercraft on the river.